 Monitoring & Evaluation activities ensure that the effectiveness of feedback is reviewed on a regular basis whilst also ensuring consistency across school.
-We check that pupils are responding to feedback and that it is making a difference to their learning outcomes.
+We check that pupils are responding to feedback and that it is making a difference to their learning outcomes in later pieces of work.